Rostam Batmanglij: Collaborative work

+Batmanglij has collaborated extensively with his brother, independent filmmaker Zal Batmanglij.
+They worked together on the film Sound of My Voice, which Rostam scored and which Zal directed and co-wrote.
+Rostam also composed an original piece for piano that was featured in Zal's film The East. in 2016, Rostam composed the music for both seasons of Zal's television series The OA.

 In 2010, Converse released "All Summer", produced by Batmanglij and featuring Kid Cudi and Bethany Cosentino of Best Coast.

 Batmanglij produced and co-wrote two songs for the Walkmen frontman Hamilton Leithauser's solo album, Black Hours, which was released in June 2014.
 Also in 2014, Batmanglij produced two songs for singer Charli XCX.
 The song "Need Ur Luv" appears on her album Sucker, and the song "Kingdom", featuring Simon Le Bon, appears on The Hunger Games: Mockingjay, Part 1 – Original Motion Picture Soundtrack.
 In December 2014, Batmanglij along with Diplo and Ed Droste remixed Ty Dolla Sign's "Stand For" into a new song titled "Long Way Home".
 Batmanglij also wrote original music for a play by Kenneth Lonergan called This Is Our Youth, starring Kieran Culkin, Michael Cera, and Tavi Gevinson, which premiered on Broadway in 2014.

 In 2015, Batmanglij worked alongside Canadian singer Carly Rae Jepsen on her third studio album, Emotion.
-In an interview with Stereogum, Jepsen described working with Batmanglij as writing with a musician she admires, and said that together they had made "what’s maybe one of [her] favorite songs" on the record.
+In an interview with Stereogum, Jepsen described working with Batmanglij as writing with a musician she admires, and said that together they had made "what's maybe one of [her] favorite songs" on the record.
 Batmanglij produced and co-wrote the fourth single, "Warm Blood", which was released on July 31, 2015.
 Emotion was released worldwide on August 21, 2015.

 In 2016, he formed Hamilton Leithauser + Rostam with Hamilton Leithauser of the Walkmen.
 They released the single "1000 Times" in July 2016, which they performed on The Late Show with Stephen Colbert on September 12, 2016.
 Their song "In a Black Out" was featured in a commercial for the Apple iPhone 7.
 Their debut album, I Had a Dream That You Were Mine, was released on September 23, 2016.

 Batmanglij produced and co-wrote the song "Listen to Your Friends" from English singer Declan McKenna's debut album, What Do You Think About the Car?, which was released in July 2017.

+Recognition

+In 2018 he was described by Stereogum as one of the greatest pop and indie-rock producers of his generation.